-During its first six years of operation RHIC has already exceeded the design parameters for gold-gold collisions, has successfully operated in an asymmetric mode of colliding deuteron on gold with both beams at the same energy per nucleon but, of course, different rigidities, and very successfully completed an additional comparison run of colliding copper beams with record luminosities.
-In addition, four very successful commissioning and running periods with polarized protons demonstrated the performance of RHIC as a high luminosity polarized collider.
+During its first five years of operation RHIC has already exceeded the design parameters for gold-gold collisions, has successfully operated in a asymmetric mode of colliding deuteron on gold with both beams at the same energy per nucleon but, of course, different rigidity, and very successfully completed an additional comparison run of colliding copper beams with record luminosities.
+In addition, three very successful commissioning periods with polarized protons demonstrated the performance of RHIC as a high luminosity polarized collider.
+A first data run with polarized proton collisions is presently underway.
 For the main part of all these runs RHIC was operating with beam energies of 100 GeV/nucleon - the gold beam design energy.
 Additional running at lower beam energy was also accomplished during these same running periods again demonstrating the high flexibility of RHIC.
-Fig. 1 shows, in semi-logarithmic scale the achieved integrated nucleonpair luminosities for the many modes of operation of RHIC since its start of operation in 2000.
+Fig. 1 shows, in semi-logarithmic scale the achieved integrated nucleonpair luminosity for the many modes of operation of RHIC since its start of operation in 2000.
 Using nucleon-pair luminosity allows the comparison of the different modes properly reflecting the relative statistical relevance of the data samples and also the degree of difficulty in achieving high luminosity.